active NVIS receiving antenna for the 80m (and other) band(s).

 - The whole unit is NOT connected to the mains safety ground.

-- The "ground" connection at the output side of the optimal type mains noise filter, is connected to the (grounded) housing of the tuner unit.
+- The "ground" connection at the output side of the optimal type mains noise filter, is connected to the (grounded) housing of the tuner unit, not to the with noises polluted mains safety ground.

-- The little mains transformer has separated chambers for primary and secondary windings, with very small coupling capacitances.
+- The little mains transformer has very small parasitic coupling capacitances, due to separated chambers for primary and secondary windings.

-- The low drop bridge rectifier is bypassed with capacitors to prevent rattle and IMD.
+- The bridge rectifier is a low drop type, with all diodes bypassed with capacitors to prevent rattle and IMD.

 - Both PCB sides contain screening ground surfaces.

-Grounding : Your mains power supply should contain an automatic ground current leak detecting safety switch.
+Your mains power group should contain an automatic ground current leak detecting safety switch.

 IF the antenna